hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 saintly man it is but one — the one changing into the other, and so on, going up and up, higher and higher, until it attains perfection.
 We had that idea also.
-Declares our Yogi Patanjali — जात्यन्तरपरिणामः प्रकृत्यापूरात्। One species — the Jâti is species — changes into another species — evolution; Parinâma means one thing changing into another, just as one species changes into another.
+Declares our Yogi Patanjali — जात्यन्तरपरिणामः प्रकृत्यापूरात्। One species — the Jāti is species — changes into another species — evolution; Parināma means one thing changing into another, just as one species changes into another.
 Where do we differ from the Europeans?
-Patanjali says, Prakrityâpurât, "By the infilling of nature".
+Patanjali says, Prakrityāpurāt, "By the infilling of nature".
 The European says, it is competition, natural and sexual selection, etc. that forces one body to take the form of another.
 But here is another idea, a still better analysis, going deeper into the